LockonHan/AI_assistant_for_typing_translation/README.md

 ```

 ### 3. Configure it
-Configure .env to let it konw where and which LLM to communicate with
+Configure .env to let it konw where and which LLM to communicate with.
+To improve the consistency of results, you can adjust the model temperature.
+The lower the temperature is, the better the consistency is.
+The default value is 0.3.
 ```
 OLLAMA_ENDPOINT = "http://localhost:11434"
 OLLAMA_MODEL = "qwen:7b"
+OLLAMA_TEMPERATURE = "0.2"
 ```

 ### 4. Run it